Mohantorxz/Mean-Variance-and-Cross-Correlation/README.md

  0.0375
  Typein thereference sequence = [1 2 3 4 5 6 7 8]
  Typein the secondsequence = [2 1 3 56 3 5 9]
+Evaluation
+ Aim/Procedure Circuit diagram/
+ Program
+ 20
+ 20
+ Simulation/
+ Implementation
+ 20
+ Output/
+ Results/Graph
+ 30
+ Observation
+ &Viva
+ 10
+ RESULT:
+ Thus, the mean, variance and cross correlation are executed in Scilab and output is verified